Lifeline Equine Therapy Services (LETS Program)

 Executive Director:

-Leila Hertzberg is an Eagala-certified Equine Specialist and professional horsewoman with over 45 years of experience working with horses.
+Leila Hertzberg is an Eagala-certified Equine Specialist with Military Designation, Certified Professional Life Coach, PMP Certified, and professional horsewoman with over 45 years of experience working with horses.
 She is the founder and Executive Director of Lifeline Horse Rescue and the LETS Program.

 Leila has a deep understanding of military culture and community.
 She is Lead Volunteer for Alpha Company 175th Infantry Regiment, Maryland Army National Guard Family Readiness Group.
-Leila also serves as Military Liaison for the PMI Silver Spring Chapter, as well as an Outreach Assistant for Military OneSource, where she regularly briefs servicemembers, transitioning veterans, and their families.
+Leila is also an Outreach Assistant with Military OneSource, where she regularly briefs servicemembers, transitioning veterans, and their families.
 Leila has a Bachelor's Degree in Sociology from George Washington University and a Master's Degree in International Affairs from George Washington University.

-Jesse Logan, Ph.D., LCPC, LCMFT, is the Clinical Director of LETS and is licensed in Maryland as a professional counselor and as a marriage and family therapist.
+Jesse T. Logan, Ph.D., EAGALA-Certified Mental Health Psychotherapist (Military Designated), is licensed in Maryland as a professional counselor and as a marriage and family therapist.
 He believes that some of the benefits of therapy include, understanding your emotions better, enjoying satisfying relationships, the ability to transform life’s challenges into personal strengths, and, maybe enjoying improved sleep.
-He employs a strength based approach when working with people in order to help them find solutions and grow through the issues of life.
+He employs a strength-based approach when working with people in order to help them find solutions and grow through the issues of life.

 Logan and his father rescued and rehabilitated a quarter horse when he was in middle school.
 His love for horses was one of the best gifts his father gave to him.
 Logan says that “to be able to help people grow and to work with horses at the same time, is a dream come true.”